Skip to main content Skip to secondary navigation

 Main content start

-The NASA Starling mission is the first in-flight demonstration of four key technologies enabling future spacecraft swarm missions.
-The six-month mission will use four CubeSats in low Earth orbit to demonstrate new algorithms allowing small spacecraft to operate in an autonomous, synchronized manner, advancing the following capabilities:
+Starling is using four CubeSats in low Earth orbit to demonstrate new algorithm allowing small spacecraft to operate in an autonomous, synchronized manner, advancing the following capabilities:

 • Swarm absolute and relative navigation